Facundo Zamarián

-Facundo Zamarián (born 25 December 1995) is an Argentinian professional footballer of Armenian descent who plays for Deportivo La Merced.
+Facundo Zamarián (born 25 December 1995) is an Argentinian professional football coach and former player.
 In 2016, he was played for Belshina Bobruisk.

 Born in Salta, Zamarian began playing football in the Boca Juniors youth system.
 He never played for the senior side, and instead spent two seasons with his hometown club Central Norte.
 He also had a spell in Belarus with FC Belshina Bobruisk.